AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 ### Small personal resolvers

 In this section, we list small, mostly personal DNS resolvers.
-They often have only one or very few servers and worse uptime than 'big' providers.
-We won't be able to properly monitor their availability. **Use them at your own risk!**
+They often have only one or very few servers, and their uptime is worse than that of larger providers.
+We won't be able to monitor their availability properly. **Use them at your own risk!**

 <a name="arapurayil"></a>